stiefel40k/PythonMCTester/README.md

 ```

 # Disclaimer #
 I don't guarantee that the questions and the answers are correct or complete.
-So if you would fail the real test because you only learnt with my tool I'm not reponible for that.
+So if you would fail the real test because you only learnt with my tool I'm not responsible for that.